iopsystems/rezolus/README.md

 When building for non-Linux systems or without the default features to disable the `bpf` feature, the only dependencies aside from the rust toolchain are:

-To build with eBPF support, the following additional dependencies are required:

 * clang >= 11.0